Developer Guide

 Alternative 3: Stores all known

-instances in a separate static class.- Pros: All
+Attributeinstances in a separate static class.- Pros: All

--related operations are stored within one accessible component - Cons: Might violate composition and encapsulation relationships in the object-oriented design.
+Attribute-related operations are stored within one accessible component - Cons: Might violate composition and encapsulation relationships in the object-oriented design.

 - Pros: All